SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 skills; Natural Hand-to-Hand Weapon; Natural Ranged Weapon;
 Skill Bonus; Skill Minimum; Uncanny Aptitude.
-Notes: The maximum bonus to climb/jump, running, or swim is 3 times the number in front of the “D” of the character’s current Strength die code.
+Notes: The maximum bonus to climb/jump, running, or swim is 3 times the number in front of the "D" of the character’s current Strength die code.
 For additional restrictions, see the sidebar.
-Base Surgery Diﬃculty: 12
+Base Surgery Difficulty: 12

 48